abdulbadii/rename_batch_emulated_PCRE/README.md

 As Windows port, get MSYS2 on https://sourceforge.net/projects/msys2/files/latest/download?source=directory As Mac port, get on https://www.macports.org or Homebrew https://brew.sh/

-Copy the Bash script and paste, preappend it into ~/.bashrc file
+Copy the Bash script and paste, prepend it into ~/.bashrc file
 The script here is for renaming.
 For copying, duplicate function 'ren' script and change to whatever you like e.g. 'copy', use that instead after changing any line started with command "mv " replace it with "cp "

 # Usage